 The downside was that my experience with Asia Options wasn’t full-time or formal employment.
 It is, therefore, less well recognised in China.
 Otherwise, I could have argued for a more senior position.

 The other nice byproduct of having relevant work experience is that you can ask for more money!
 Employers in China realise that they can easily find a foreign hire but they know it’s hard to find a foreigner with domain expertise.
 When a foreign applicant does come along and can prove they have domain expertise and experience, employers are happy to pay more to get them.
-This is perhaps no different to the West – in regards to compensating employees based on their experience – but in China, it’s harder to find quality talent because the labor pool is smaller.
+This is perhaps no different to the West – in regards to compensating employees based on their experience – but in China, it’s harder to find quality talent because the labour pool is smaller.
 This can, therefore, offer you extra bargaining power.

 Experience in Your Own Country

 This is something else I’ve only realised recently; having academic and professional experience in your home country sometimes trumps the doing the equivalent in China.
 Lawyers are a great example.
-While the prospects of working as a foreign law graduate in China are meek, as graduate programs and clerkships are exclusively for locals, there remains robust demand for lawyers with overseas experience.
+While the prospects of working as a foreign law graduate in China are meek, as graduate programs and clerkships are exclusively for locals, there remains a robust demand for lawyers with overseas experience.
 Foreign law firms operating in China are not allowed to litigate in China unless they have formed a joint venture, but China is where they generate valuable leads for advising Chinese companies investing overseas.
 Naturally, they don’t need a foreign lawyer to explain China’s domestic laws to Chinese companies.
 Instead, they need lawyers who can explain the regulatory and investment landscape in countries overseas like Australia, Russia, and Pakistan.
 Thus, having a degree in law and work experience in your home country is going to come in far more handy than a law diploma from Peking University.

 The same rule applies to foreigners working in real estate, corporate consulting, and finance.
-Understanding the local Chinese landscape in your given sector does help, but ultimately your paycheck is anchored to how well you know the overseas market and filling the knowledge gap of local Chinese clients.
+Understanding the local Chinese landscape in your given sector does help, but ultimately your paycheck is anchored to how well you know the overseas market and filling the knowledge gap between local Chinese clients.

-Outbound is the prevailing flavor of business and job opportunities in China.
+Outbound is the prevailing flavour of business and job opportunities in China.
 Inbound investment and expansion from foreign companies coming into China were the dominant trends for several decades past.
 But now there are fewer large foreign enterprises coming into China and those that are here are more likely than ever to be downsizing, losing money, and localising job positions.

 Instead, it is Chinese companies expanding overseas that are making waves and hiring more foreigners locally in the process.
 Alibaba Group and HNA Group are leading the way with flagship graduate programs to hire young foreign talent in China.
 How many foreign companies in China offer an equivalent program on the same scale?
 I can’t think of any… And for sure, other Chinese companies are looking at what Alibaba and Hainan Airlines are doing and will wish to create their own programs.